-Tuberculosis Implementation Framework Agreement (TIFA) helps accelerate country progress towards TB eradication on their journey to self-reliance by developing and managing fixed amount awards, known as TB Commitment Grants (TCG), with host government entities to implement locally generated solutions.
+Tuberculosis Implementation Framework Agreement (TIFA) helps accelerate country progress toward tuberculosis (TB) eradication on their journey to self-reliance by developing and managing fixed amount awards, known as TB Commitment Grants (TCG), with host government entities to implement locally generated solutions.

-JSI Research & Training Institute, Inc. implements the USAID-funded Tuberculosis Implementation Framework Agreement (TIFA) in 24 priority countries with high TB burdens around the globe.
+JSI Research & Training Institute, Inc. implements the USAID-funded TB Implementation Framework Agreement (TIFA) in 24 priority countries with high TB burdens around the globe.
 The five-year (2019-2024) program builds on USAID’s investment in TB disease programming.
-By supporting host government ownership and accountability of their TB programs, TIFA helps accelerate country progress towards TB eradication on their journey to self-reliance.
+By supporting host government ownership and accountability of their TB programs, TIFA helps accelerate country progress toward TB eradication on their journey to self-reliance.